 worth noting that the middle cog from such redundant assemblies is

 another possible source of 104 BCD sprockets.

 A ride on the Sterndale before starting

 it confirmed that the extra mechanical advantage (18.6%) given by the

 cassette and the 27.5" wheels was very noticeable in comparison to the

 The Bafang motor has an internal freewheel ratchet mechanism in

-ratchet in the rear cassette.
-This means that the motor can propel the
+to the freewheel hub at the rear wheel.
+This means that the motor can

 bike while the pedals stay still, and the facility to connect a